Here's What To Do If Your Partner Never Says "I Love You," According To Experts

 "You don’t want someone to say it just because you said it, you want it to be genuine," matchmaker and dating coach Julia Bekker tells Elite Daily "Let your partner say it when he/she is ready.
 If you’re still not hearing it or questioning whether feelings are mutual then have a healthy conversation about where you both stand."
 Basically, if you think something is up, then follow your gut and say something to your partner.
 Maybe they're going through something or have an issue and you just need to talk it out.
 Try not to worry too much, and let them feel what they need to feel before you get upset or end things.

-And if your partner refuses to say "I love you"?
+And if your partner refuses to say those three words?
 According to Bekker, "If your needs aren’t being met and your partner doesn’t feel the same way about you as you do about them, you should ask yourself if that is the type of relationship you want to stay in."
 It sounds rough, but at the end of the day, you have to do what's best for you.
 If you talk it out, and your partner doesn't exactly seem like they want the relationship to progress at the same pace you do, it might be time to end things.